BrandonCope/brew/README.md

 **Features**

  - Create/ delete/ edit breweries
- - Add/ edit/ delete reviews of breweries
+ - Add/ edit/ delete/ reviews of breweries
- - Add/ delete photos of breweries
+ - Add/ delete/ photos of breweries
+ - Add/ delete/ a Useful, Funny, or Cool tag to a review
  - See lists of your reviews, photos, and breweries you are promoting on User Profile
+ - Add/ edit/ delete/ reviews, photos, and breweries from lists on User Profile
  - Can search for a brewery by name

 **Possible Features**